Nayau

-Nayau is an island in Fiji, a member of the Lau archipelago.
-It was the ancestral island of the Vuanirewa Clan, who were later exiled to the nearby island of Lakeba.
+Nayau is an island in Fiji, a tikina in and member of the Lau archipelago.
+It is the ancestral island of the Vuanirewa Clan, who were moved to the nearby island of Lakeba.

-There are three villages located on the island: Salia, Narocivo and Liku.
+Nayau is located in the Koro Sea, between Cicia and Lakeba islands.
+There are three villages located on the island: Narocivo, Liku and Salia ,with Narocivo being the principle Village on the Island.

 History

 Charles Wilkes visited the island in 1840.
 In 1979 Hurricane Meli struck the island, causing severe damage to two villages and leading to the deaths of several people.

-As of 2009 the island has around 400 persons.
+In 2009 the island had around 400 persons.

 Economy

 The main export of the island is copra, derived from coconut trees.

 Geography

 The island is ringed by shallow reefs.
 Its coastal shores are thought to have been formed by storm-wave depositions.

 It is located at 17°58'39"S 179°3'13"W, northwest of Lakeba.